Grand Prix (1966 film)

-Grand Prix is a 1966 Formula 1 racing dramatic film directed by John Frankenheimer, produced by Edward Lewis, and written by Robert Alan Aurthur with uncredited story contributions by Frankenheimer and rewrites by William Hanley.
-It stars an international ensemble cast, including James Garner, Eva Marie Saint, Yves Montand, Brian Bedford, Jessica Walter, Françoise Hardy and Antonio Sabàto.
-Toshiro Mifune has a supporting role as a race team owner, inspired by Soichiro Honda.
-The picture was photographed in Super Panavision 70 by Lionel Lindon, and presented in 70mm Cinerama in premiere engagements.
-Its unique racing cinematography is one of the main draws of the film.
+Grand Prix is a 1966 American epic sports drama film about Formula One racing, directed by John Frankenheimer, produced by Edward Lewis, and written by Robert Alan Aurthur with uncredited story contributions by Frankenheimer and rewrites by William Hanley.
+It stars an international ensemble cast, including James Garner, Eva Marie Saint, Yves Montand, Toshiro Mifune, Brian Bedford, Jessica Walter, Françoise Hardy and Antonio Sabàto.

 The film includes real-life racing footage and cameo appearances by drivers including Formula One World Champions Phil Hill, Graham Hill, Juan Manuel Fangio, Jim Clark, Jochen Rindt and Jack Brabham.
 Other drivers who appeared in the film include Dan Gurney, Lorenzo Bandini, Bob Bondurant, Ludovico Scarfiotti, Richie Ginther, Joakim Bonnier, Bruce McLaren and Jo Siffert.
+The film was photographed in Super Panavision 70 by Lionel Lindon and presented in 70mm Cinerama in premiere engagements.
+Its unique racing cinematography is one of the main draws of the film.

 One of the ten highest-grossing films of 1966, Grand Prix won three Academy Awards for its technical achievements.

 Plot

-The story follows the fate of four Formula One drivers through a fictionalized version of the 1966 Formula One season:
+The story follows four Formula One drivers through a fictionalized version of the 1966 Formula One season: